 Materials & Durability

-Whether you’re summiting mountain peaks or bringing it alone on your morning commute, you want an H2O holder that’s made with tough and durable materials.
+Whether you’re summiting mountain peaks or bringing it alone on your morning commute, you want a water bottle that’s made with tough and durable materials.

 Yeti Rambler Bottles and Hydro Flasks are both made from 18/8 kitchen-grade stainless steel, and both brands claim their bottles are shatter-resistant.
 While it’s true that both bottles are made from premium materials and display impressive durability, the Rambler is the slightly more durable option of the two.